annebeaubien/annebeaubien.github.io/Content/recipes/green_curry_paste.md

 **Instructions:**

 1. Cut the root and greenery off the lemon grass, and peel off the outer layer.
-You should end up with a 3 inch long piece.
-Slice it into 1/4inch rings and place into the blender.
+You should end up with a 3-5 inch long piece.
+Slice it into 1/2inch chunks and place into the blender.
-1. Place all of the other ingredients into the blender and puree until smooth.
+1. Add all of the other ingredients into the blender and puree until smooth.
-1. See my [Green Curry](https://wafflehearts.com/recipes/thai_green_curry/) recipe for how to use this paste.
+1. See my [Green Curry](https://wafflehearts.com/recipes/thai_green_curry/) recipe for how to use this Sauce.